 Why American Express Is Different From Visa & MasterCard

-While both Visa and MasterCard are technology companies that provide payment solution – meaning they work with banks whom are ultimately the institutions issuing the credit cards, American Express is different in the sense that they can issue credit cards on their own.
+While both Visa and MasterCard are technology companies that provide payment solutions – meaning they work with banks who are ultimately the institutions issuing the credit cards, American Express is different in the sense that they can issue credit cards on their own.

 Here’s a simple illustration.

 |Card Name||Institution Issuing The Credit Card||Payment Technology Provider|

 |American Express Krisflyer Card||American Express||American Express|

 Visa and MasterCard both work with banks to issue credit cards.
 American Express being its own entity, issue credit cards, authorise payments and settle with both consumers and merchants on its own.

 As consumers, we don’t really care about these things.
 We want practical reasons why we should own at least one American Express card.
 Here are some reasons why.